jpitts/eth-community-discussions/proposals-to-scale.md

 [Scalability of Blockchains Summary of Knowledge](https://github.com/Mechanism-Labs/Summary-of-Knowledge-SoK-Scalability-of-Blockchains/tree/blockchain-stack) - Mechanism Labs paper under development

+## Ethereum Roadmap

+[A rollup-centric ethereum roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698) by Vitalik Buterin, Oct.
+2020

+"the Ethereum ecosystem is likely to be all-in on rollups (plus some plasma and channels) as a scaling strategy for the near and mid-term future"

 ## General Strategies for Scaling the Ethereum Network

 0. Network Bifurcation — separate blockchains (strategies 1–5 directly involve the Ethereum blockchain)